Moduli of surfaces in $\mathbb{P}^3$: Classification

 \section{Classification}

-Now, we turn our attention to $(d,4)$ $\PP^3$ \he stable pairs.
+Now, we turn our attention to $\dfour$ \he stable pairs.
 We begin an explicit classifcation of the threefolds appearing in this moduli space.
 We dedicate our attention only to the threefolds $X$, not the pair $(X,D)$, since the ample divisor $D$ must be in a linear system determined by a multiple of $K_X$.

-Classification is of interest for many reasons.
-For example, if the varieties $X$ in the moduli problem are at worst semi-log terminal, boundedness is known by a result of Hacon, M\textsuperscript{c}Kernan, and Xu \cite[Corollary 1.7]{hmx2}.
-The condition on singularities and the fact that $dK_X + 4D \sim 0$ imply that these pairs are actually $\epsilon$-log terminal (meaning the discrepancy is greater than or equal to $-1 + \epsilon$ for some fixed $\epsilon > 0$).
-Therefore, existing results apply and show that the moduli problem is bounded.
-There is also the following result of de Fernex and Fusi that implies these log terminal varieties are rational.
+As a starting point, we have the following result of de Fernex and Fusi that implies any log terminal degenerations are rational.

 \begin{theorem}\cite[Theorem 1.3]{defernexfusi} Rationality specializes in families of complex klt varieties of dimension at most 3. \end{theorem}